 17. Join Me

-It’s not always possible to physically meet clients or collaborators, either because they live thousands of miles away, or because they’re just very busy.
+It’s not always possible to physically meet clients or collaborators, either because they live thousands of miles away, or because they’re swamped.
 But chatting face to face via video conferencing can still help you establish a much stronger relationship than just emailing and phone calls.
-And so we’d recommend Join Me, a video conferencing app that is simple to use and just gets the job done.
-We also love that you can create your own custom URL and even customise your meeting background.
+And so we’d recommend Join Me, a video conferencing app that is simple to use and gets the job done.
+We also love that you can create your custom URL and even customise your meeting background.

 Make quick device mockup images

-When you’re designing an app or a website, clients don’t want to just see raw screenshots; they want an idea of what that app or site is going to look like on an actual device.
+When you’re designing an app or a website, clients don’t want to see raw screenshots; they want an idea of what that app or site is going to look like on an actual device.
 To get this done quickly and efficiently, we’d recommend Shotsnapp.
-Simply choose a device object, move it onto the canvas and add the image of your design or screenshot.
-You can then play around with elements like size, colours and positions, then download the completed image when it’s done.
+Choose a device object, move it onto the canvas and add the image of your design or screenshot.
+You can then play around with elements like size, colours and positions, then download the completed picture when it’s done.

 Capture content from everywhere